meteor/tutorials/content/blaze/step10.md

 Calling `Meteor.publish` on the server registers a _publication_ named `"tasks"`.
 When `Meteor.subscribe` is called on the client with the publication name, the client _subscribes_ to all the data from that publication, which in this case is all of the tasks in the database.
 To truly see the power of the publish/subscribe model, let's implement a feature that allows users to mark tasks as "private" so that no other users can see them.

+You can read more about publications in the [Data Loading article](http://guide.meteor.com/data-loading.html) of the Meteor Guide.

 ### Implementing private tasks

 First, let's add another property to tasks called "private" and a button for users to mark a task as private.
 This button should only show up for the owner of a task.
 It will display the current state of the item.